 Property tax revenue is recognized on the modified accrual basis that is, in the fiscal year for which the taxes have been levied, providing they become available.
 Available means when due, or past due and receivable within the current period and collected within the current period or expected to be collected soon enough thereafter to be used to pay liabilities of the current period.
 The County of Orange collects property taxes for the City.
 Tax liens attach annually on the first day in January the preceding fiscal year for which the taxes are levied.
 Taxes are levied on both real and personal property, as it exists on that date.
 The tax levy covers the fiscal period July 1 to June 30.
-All secured personal property taxes are delinquent, if unpaid, on December 10 and April 10, respectively.
+All secured personal property taxes and one-half of the taxes on real property are due November 1; the second installment is due February 1.
+All taxes are delinquent, if unpaid, on December 10 and April 10, respectively.
 Unsecured personal property taxes become due on the first of March each year and are delinquent, if unpaid, on August 31.